catkin/xylem/docs/design.rst

   preference

 OS plugins are derived from :class:`xylem.os_support.OS` and :class:`xylem.os_support.OSSupport` manages the list of os plugins as well as the current (possibly overridden) os.
+:class:`xylem.os_support.OSSupport` is high-level API, but not necessarily used directly, but rather inside :class:`xylem.installers.InstallerContext`

 .. image:: graphs/os_support.png